The Volokh Conspiracy

 While communism is most closely associated with Russia, where the first communist regime was established, it had comparably horrendous effects in other nations around the world.
 The highest death toll for a communist regime was not in Russia, but in China.
 Mao Zedong's Great Leap Forward was likely the biggest episode of mass murder in the entire history of the world.

 November 7, 2017 was the 100th anniversary of the Bolshevik seizure of power in Russia, which led to the establishment of the first-ever communist regime.
 On that day, I put up a post outlining some of the lessons to be learned from a century of experience with communism.
-The post explains why the lion's share of the horrors perpetrated by communist regimes were intrinsic elements of the system.
+The post explains why the lion's share of the horrors perpetrated by communist regimes were inherent flaws of the system.
 For the most part, they cannot be ascribed to circumstantial factors, such as flawed individual leaders, peculiarities of Russian and Chinese culture, or the absence of democracy.
-The latter probably did make the situation worse than it might have been otherwise.
-But, for reasons I explained in the same post, some form of dictatorship or oligarchy is probably inevitable in a socialist economic system in which the government controls all or nearly all of the economy.
+Some of these other factors, especially the last, probably did make the situation worse than it might have been otherwise.
+But, for reasons I explained in the same post, some form of dictatorship or oligarchy is virtually inevitable in a socialist economic system whire the government controls all or nearly all of the economy.

 In China, the Communist Party remains in power (albeit after having abandoned many of its previous socialist economic policies), and has recently become less tolerant of criticism of the mass murders of the Mao era (part of a more general turn towards greater repression).

-Perhaps worst of all its recent atrocities, China's horrific repression of the Uighur minority is reminiscent of similar policies under Mao and Stalin, though it has not—yet?—reached the level of actual mass murder.
+Perhaps worst of all its recent atrocities, China's horrific repression of the Uighur minority is reminiscent of similar policies under Mao and Stalin, though it has not—so far—reached the level of actual mass murder.
 But imprisoning over 1 million people in horrific concentration camps is more than bad enough.